APEXTest/APEXTest_Repo/APEXTest/CATSTesting/SEORules-Cases/SEORules17.md

 # SEO Rules on Description metadata - Description Length is 75

 Page has one and only one "description" metadata.
-* The description is "   Free training for Developers, IT Pros, Data Scientists, and students.   "
+* The description is "MVA - Free training for Developers, IT Pros, Data Scientists, and students."
-+ The length is 75 with 3 spaces in head and 3 spaces in end.
++ The length is 75.

 > [!NOTE]
 > Pass - Description contains 75-145 characters, including spaces.